Earl of Albemarle: 1697 creation

 Several other members of the Keppel family have also gained distinction.
 Augustus Keppel, 1st Viscount Keppel, second son of the second Earl, was a prominent naval commander, when he passed his home Elveden Hall to his nephew the 1st Earl Albemarle, who sold it.
 William Keppel, third son of the second Earl, was a lieutenant-general in the army.
 Frederick Keppel, fourth son of the second Earl, was Bishop of Exeter.
 Sir Henry Keppel, fourth son of the fourth Earl, was an admiral in the Royal Navy.
 Sir Derek Keppel, second son of the seventh Earl, was a soldier and prominent member of the Royal household.
 George Keppel, third son of the seventh Earl, was the husband of Alice Edmondstone, one of the many mistresses of King Edward VII, and the father (although his paternity has been questioned) of the writer and socialite Violet Trefusis and of Mrs. Sonia Cubitt.
 The latter was the grandmother of Queen Camilla.

 Coat of arms

-The heraldic blazon for the coat of arms of the Keppel family is: Gules, three escallops argent.
+The heraldic blazon for the coat of arms of the Keppel family is: Gules, three escallops argent, crest: earls-crown-proper.